Chris Williamson (TV personality)

-Chris Williamson (born 23 February 1988) is an English podcaster and YouTuber.
+Chris Williamson (born 23 February 1988) is an English podcaster, YouTuber and co-founder of Neutonic.
 He appeared on the first series of the reality show Love Island in 2015.
-Since 2018, he has hosted the Modern Wisdom podcast, a show which has been downloaded more than 400 million times.
+Since 2018, he has hosted the Modern Wisdom podcast, a show which has been downloaded more than 1 billion times.

 Early life and education

 Williamson was born in 1988 in Stockton-on-Tees in North East England.
 He played cricket as a child and played for the Durham Academy.
 He received a degree in Business Management and a masters in International Marketing at Newcastle University.
 Whilst studying he began a career in nightclub promotion.

 Career

 Williamson was a contestant on the dating game show Take Me Out in 2012.
 He appeared on the first series of the reality show Love Island in 2015 as a model and nightclub promoter.
 Williamson has stated that he did not feel that he belonged on the show, and that his experiences on Love Island caused a period of introspection and personal development, and resulted in a desire to contribute to the world by creating "content that genuinely changes the way that people live their daily lives".